Classifying spaces of finite groups of tame representation type: Introduction

 \section{Introduction}

-In this chapter we discuss $C^*BG$ and $C_*\Omega BG\phat$ beyond the tame case.
+In this chapter we discuss the $A_\infty$ algebras $H^*BG$ and $H_*\Omega BG\phat$ beyond the tame case (see Theorem~\ref{th:tame}).
 We've seen in our discussion of tame representation type, that $H_*\Omega BG\phat$ always has polynomial growth.
 Furthermore, there is always a finitely generated central subalgebra over which $H_*\Omega BG\phat$ is finitely generated as a module.

 This is not always the case for finite groups.
-There is a dichotomy, discovered by Ran Levi, between polynomial and exponential growth for $H_*\Omega BG\phat$, and we discuss this in Section~\ref{se:poly-exp}.
+There is a dichotomy, discovered by Ran Levi, between polynomial and (semi-)exponential growth for $H_*\Omega BG\phat$, and we discuss this in Section~\ref{se:poly-exp}.
 We give examples both of exponential growth and of polynomial growth beyond tame representation type.
-For example, groups of Lie type in non-defining characteristic are always of polynomial growth, as we shall explain in Section~\ref{se:non-defining}.
+For example, Chevalley and twisted Chevalley groups in non-defining characteristic are always of polynomial growth, at least for non-torsion primes, as we shall explain in Section~\ref{se:non-defining}.

-The other aspect revealed by our discussion of tame representation type is that in some unexpected cases it turns out that $C^*BG$ is formal as an $A_\infty$ algebra.
+The other aspect revealed by our discussion of tame representation type is that in some unexpected cases it turns out that $H^*BG$ is formal as an $A_\infty$ algebra.
 We begin with a discussion of this phenomenon.